-Detached single car garage of timber and felt construction.
-Within the rear garden is a summerhouse/ pod which has been excluded from our valuation advice.
+Garages and permanent outbuildings Double in tandem garage of brick construction having a corrugated sheeted roof.
+Part of the garage has been sub-divided to create a workshop with a timber stove.
 Visually inspected.
-Garden ground to the front, side and rear which adequately enclosed with rendered brick walls, metal railings hedging and timber fencing.
+Outside areas and boundaries Garden ground to the front, side and rear which is neatly laid out and cultivated and adequately enclosed with stone and brick walls.
+Mature trees and shrubs.
 Visually inspected.
-Lath and plaster and plasterboard design.
+Ceilings Lath and plaster and plasterboard design.
 Visually inspected from floor level.
-Brick construction plastered on the hard both sides and of timber framing finished with lath and plaster and plasterboard.
+Internal walls Brick construction plastered on the hard both sides and of timber framing finished with lath and plaster and plasterboard.
 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Suspended timber.
-Access was gained to the underbuilding via a small hatch on the right hand gable.
-The clearance between the solum and floor joists is no more than 90cm at the hatch.
-This was seen from the hatch only.
+Floors including sub floors Solid concrete and suspended timber.
+No sub-floor inspection undertaken.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Internal woodwork is typical of a property of this type and age.
+Internal joinery and kitchen fittings Internal woodwork is typical of a property of this type and age.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Within the living/dining space there is a wood burning stove.
-In the dining room there is a feature fireplace with an open fire.
+Chimney breasts and fireplaces Within several apartments there are feature fireplaces, the dining room fireplace has been closed.
+Others have open fires.
 Visually inspected.
 No testing of the flues or fittings was carried out.
-Wallpaper and colourwash emulsion.
+Internal decorations Wallpaper and colourwash emulsion.
 Visually inspected.
-None.
+Cellars None.
 Electricity Mains.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.

 Gas Mains.
 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
 Water, plumbing and Mains.
-Mixed style and age of sanitary ware. bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+White sanitary fittings. bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Concealed areas around baths and shower trays cannot be inspected however water spillage over a period of time can result in unexpected defects to hidden parts of the building fabric.
 Heating and hot water Wall mounted in the utility room is a Worcester central heating boiler which we also assume provides domestic hot water.
 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Drainage Both foul and storm drainage are assumed to be to the public sewer.
 Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.